signalfx/signalfx-agent/README.md

 ## Configuration

-The Smart Agent is configured primarily from a YAML file (by default, `/etc/signalfx/agent.yaml`, but this can be overridden by the `-config` command line flag).
+The agent is configured primarily from a YAML file (by default, `/etc/signalfx/agent.yaml`, but this can be overridden by the `-config` command line flag).

 For the full schema of the config, see [Config Schema](./docs/config-schema.md).

 For information on how to configure the agent from remote sources, such as other files on the filesystem or KV stores such as Etcd, see [Remote Configuration](./docs/remote-config.md).

 ## Installation

-The Smart Agent is available  for Linux in both a containerized and standalone form.
+The agent is available  for Linux in both a containerized and standalone form.
 Whatever form you use, the dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
 This means that the agent should work on any relatively modern Linux distribution (kernel version 2.6+).

 ### Bundles
-We offer the Smart Agent in the following forms:
+We offer the agent in the following forms:

 #### Docker Image
 We provide a Docker image at